India seen relaxing retail rules to keep IKEA from packing up

 In addition to ironing out these policy matters, the government is also rethinking what to do if a supplier grows beyond its original size.
 According to a policy document in November, an Indian company would be disqualified from supplying a foreign firm if it grew beyond its original $1 million investment.

-“I would call it penalizing success,” said Devangshu Dutta of Third Eyesight, a retail consultancy.
+“I would call it penalising success,” said Devangshu Dutta of Third Eyesight, a retail consultancy.

-“If you are successful in actually helping small companies grow, they would be penalized because they would not be able to supply you any more.
-And you would be penalized for helping them grow.”
+“If you are successful in actually helping small companies grow, they would be penalised because they would not be able to supply you any more.
+And you would be penalised for helping them grow.”

 Another rule, one that says an investor must own the brand it is proposing to bring to India, may also be relaxed, said the official involved in retail policy.